Bit-Nation/BITNATION-Constitution/README.md

 # Article 10: We are Openness and Transparency.

 Everyone is welcome to join.
 Everything we do is public.

+All our code, and materials are open source (under the MIT Liscense), and are open for public review and audit on GitHub.
+All our work is publicly visible on our Slack channel and on our Trello board.
+Anyone is welcome to join and start participating in building the DBVN ecosystem.

 ## Article 10.1 Communications Protocol